Output-Feedback Controller Synthesis for Dissipativity and $H_2$ Performance of Autoregressive Systems from Noisy Input-Output Data: Problem definition

 \subsection{The unknown matrices and the known data}

-We assume that we have no knowledge of matrices $\bar{A}$, $\bar{B}$ and $B_0$.
+We assume that we have no knowledge of matrices $\bar{A}$, $\bar{B}$ and $B_0$, therefore, $A_z$ and $B_z$ are are not completely known, see \eqref{ExtendedStateRealization}.
 However, we assume that we know a finite time trajectory (of length $l+N $ time steps) of the control input $u$ and the corresponding output trajectory $y$.
 The corresponding disturbance input $w$ is not known.
 More precisely, the input-output data represented by matrices

 is known, while the disturbance data matrix

 is unknown.
 Note that these data matrices satisfy equation